 Weather Forecasting Club

 The Weather Forecasting Club is a student-run organization that welcomes any weather enthusiasts within and outside of the AOS department.
 We have weekly meetings when we discuss various weather observation and forecasting techniques as well as current and past weather.
-For more info, contact Yeechian Low (yeechian.low@mail.mcgill.ca) or Maxim Couillard (maxim.couillard@mail.mcgill.ca).
+For more info, contact Yeechian Low (yeechian.low@mail.mcgill.ca).

-Weekly meetings for the fall semester will be hybrid, in BURN 708A and on Zoom (link) on Thursdays at 3 PM.
+Weekly meetings for the fall semester will be on Zoom (link) and sometimes also hybrid in BURN 717 at Thursday 5 PM.

 For updates, join our Facebook group and contact Yeechian to be included in the group chat.